Lloyds Bank: Services

 The Lloyds Bank Foundation funds local, regional and national charities working to tackle disadvantage across England and Wales.
 There are separate foundations covering Scotland, Northern Ireland and the Channel Islands.

 Overseas operations

 The bank's overseas expansion began in 1911 and, by 1985, it had banking and representative offices in 45 countries, from Argentina to the United States of America.

 Lloyds Bank International was absorbed into the main business of Lloyds Bank in 1986.
 Since 2010, the name has been used to refer to the bank's offshore banking operations.

 Senior leadership

-The following list indicates the Chairmen and Chief Executive's from the incorporation of Lloyds Banking Corporation in 1865, and the creation of the Chief Executive position in 1945.
-The Chairman and Chief Executive of Lloyds Bank is held ex-officio by the Chairman and Chief Executive of Lloyds Banking Group.
+The following list indicates the chairmen and chief executives from the incorporation of Lloyds Banking Corporation in 1865 and the creation of the chief executive position in 1945.
+The chairman and chief executive of Lloyds Bank is held ex-officio by the chairman and chief executive of Lloyds Banking Group.